Hydrodynamic Ratchet for Tracer Transport in a Soft Microchannel: A Detailed Analysis: DISCUSSION

-It should be noted that in this paper, we have considered purely reflecting boundary conditions for the tracer particle, whereas in real situations, the boundary condition can be more complex, including partially absorbing and partially reflecting types, etc., depending upon the structure of the walls of the channel.
-These boundary conditions can themselves have a significant impact on the transport properties; however, in this initial analysis, our purpose has been to present the analytical method applicable in the situation of microchannel ratcheting, where a consistent handling of the velocity field is possible in the low Reynolds number regime.

-In the present paper, we have derived the velocity field for a spatiotemporally undulating microchannel to construct the equation of motion of a tracer particle by considering the dominant forces in the low Reynolds number regime: the viscous drag and the stochastic force.
-This approach, known as the quasi-steady Stokesian or Langevin model, is a common and powerful simplification.
-A complete treatment of particle dynamics in an unsteady low Reynolds number flow is described by the Basset–Boussinesq–Oseen (BBO) equation \cite{maxey1983equation, landau1987fluid, basset1888treatise}.
-This equation includes additional terms, such as the Froude-Krylov force (due to pressure gradient), the added mass (inertia of the surrounding fluid), and the Basset history force (viscous memory of the flow), all of which arise from the unsteady nature of the flow.

-A natural extension of the above work will consider the dynamics of many interacting tracer particles or structured particles in such a steady inversion symmetry broken velocity field.
-How the mutual cooperativity, specifically the interparticle interactions, changes the transport properties could be investigated within the present theoretical framework, as long as the particles remain tracer.
-Incorporating fluid-particle interactions into the model, where the particles are no longer tracers, would be an interesting direction.
-The success of the perturbative scheme developed in this paper in the low Reynolds number regime also motivates exploring this possibility in the future.
+A natural extension of the present work might also consider the dynamics of many interacting tracer particles or structured particles in such a steady inversion symmetry broken velocity field.
+How mutual cooperativity, specifically interparticle interactions, changes transport properties can be investigated within the present theoretical framework, provided the particles remain tracer particles.
+The success of the perturbative scheme developed in this paper in the low Reynolds number regime also opens up the possibility of future investigation of ratcheting under various other boundary condition scenarios applied to the tracer.